Accessorizing Your Home

 SKYLARK'S PICK OF THE WEEK

-The pick of the week is the Port Jefferson/Bridgeport Ferry.
-For just about an hour, you can take a hop across the Long Island Sound and avoid the Cross Island and the Throgs Neck Bridge.
-It's such an easy way to travel.
-Be sure to book ahead of time at https://www.88844ferry.com.
+The pick of the week is the Port Jefferson/Bridgeport Ferry if you're traveling to Connecticut.
+For just about an hour, you can take a hop across the Long Island Sound and avoid the Cross Island Parkway and the Throgs Neck Bridge.
+It's such a peaceful way to travel.
+Be sure to book ahead of time at www.88844ferry.com.
 All aboard!

 SKYLARK'S HIGHLIGHT OF THE WEEK